Hultan/chessImager/readme.md

 # ChessImager

 **ChessImager** is a **Go** package that creates images of chess boards based on a **FEN** string.
 It is highly configurable, so that you can create chess board images that look exactly the way you want them to look.

-If you are happy with the default look, you can use that, but do note that the default embedded chess pieces are free for personal use only (See : https://clipart-library.com/clip-art/chess-pieces-silhouette-14.htm).

 ChessImager is somewhat inspired by [CJSaylor](https://github.com/cjsaylor)'s repository [chessimage](https://github.com/cjsaylor/chessimage).